SoftwareBrothers/adminjs/tutorials/resource-decorators.md

 You can change:

-* define totally new value
+* define a totally new property
-* how value for existing field is rendered
+* how value for the existing property is rendered

 In order to do this you have to override {@link BaseDecorator#getValue} method